This page contains important information for current students. There are links on this page for:

 Advising and Course Plan Updates

-Course Plan Form is a generic form you can use with your advisor or an Education faculty member to create your four-year plan.
+Course Plan Form is a form you can use with your advisor or an Education faculty member to create your four-year plan.
 Should you need to revise your Education Course Plan, make an appointment to meet with an Education faculty member as soon as possible.

 Candidate Portfolio